 What Makes This Recipe Work?

-Flavor: The layer of flavors in these wings is incredible!
+Flavors: The layer of flavors in these wings is incredible!
 Each ingredient builds depth and balance.
 You get richness from the peanut butter, sweetness from the jam, and spice from the sriracha.

 But it doesn't stop there!
 The ginger and garlic add a nice zing, the lime juice brings acidity, and the fish sauce and soy sauce add a savory umami component that makes your mouth water for your next bite.

 By the way, if you love wings then check out this easy recipe for air fryer boneless wings!
+Or another family favorite, Garlic Parmesan Boneless Wings!

 Chicken: You can use fresh chicken wings or thaw frozen ones.
 But if you purchase them whole then you do need to separate the wing from the drumette before marinating.
 Simply cut off the tip of the wing and discard it.
 Then cut the joint between the wing and drumette, to give you two separate pieces.
 Here is a video that shows the process.